troyan-22/Overtonight-Figlet/README.md

 # Overtonight-Figlet
-(Yh ik its bad but im learning C and wanted to make TikTok with these lyrics)

-A simple C script that displays synchronized song lyrics using FIGlet with precise timing.
+A simple C script that displays synchronized song lyrics using FIGLET with precise timing.

 ## Features